VIDIUN/server/plugins/event_notification/providers/http/README.md

 In case your server already support accepting notifications using defined format, use the free text option to send the POST data as expected by your server.

 ### Working without client library
-You might want to implement simple reaction to Kaltura events by fetching only the event content parameters as POST fields.
+You might want to implement simple reaction to Vidiun events by fetching only the event content parameters as POST fields.
 This option assumes that the defined content parameters already supplies all the information you need.

-### Working with Kaltura objects
+### Working with Vidiun objects
-In order to use Kaltura object you should use [Kaltura client libraries](http://www.kaltura.com/api_v3/testme/client-libs.php).
+In order to use Vidiun object you should use [Vidiun client libraries](http://www.vidiun.com/api_v3/testme/client-libs.php).
 The accepting end point should translate the serialized object that sent as POST field called `data` using the client library.

 ## Code samples